atallah3/Task-Nest/README.md

 ## Overview
 This is a SwiftUI-based To-Do List app that helps you manage your tasks efficiently.
-The app allows you to add tasks and subtasks, delete tasks and update it as completed or not completed, set reminders with notifications, and enjoy smooth animations.
+The app allows you to add tasks and subtasks, delete tasks and update them as completed or not completed, set reminders with notifications, and enjoy smooth animations.